 2021: New EU tire label

 A low rolling resistance is also important when it comes to the success of the switch to green mobility.
 Due to their batteries, electric vehicles are significantly heavier than vehicles with combustion engines.
 Currently, the low ranges of 300 to 400 km are a major disadvantage.
-This makes tires with low rolling resistance all the more vital, as the easier an electric car rolls, the further its range can be.
+This makes tires with low rolling resistance even more attractive: the easier the electric car rolls, the further its range will be.

 Outlook: era of sustainability